Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 Single-Breasted Vest

 The single-breasted vest is a far more common variant.
-It usually comes in between 3 to 6 buttons.
+It usually comes with 3 to 6 buttons.
 The most traditional choice is the five-button single-breasted vest.

 single-breasted five-button vest